Best things to do in Victoria, BC: Local Tips

 Visit the Butchart Gardens

 One of the reasons why many travelers visit Victoria is to take a tour of the English-style Butchart Gardens.
 This designated National Historic Site is open all-year-round, as each season brings its different flowers and charm.
 From the blooms of the spring, the entertainment, and fireworks in the summer, the warm colors of the fall, to the Christmas decorations in the winter.
-The garden hosts diverse gardens, including a Sunken Garden, Rose Garden, and a Japanese, Italian, and Mediterranean Gardens.
+The garden hosts diverse gardens, including a Sunken Garden, Rose Garden, and a Japanese, Italian, and Mediterranean Garden.
 It is a top thing to do in Victoria when you are visiting during the blooms of the spring!

 To get to the Butchart gardens, you can either take a bus or go by car.
 The best bus option is CVS tours, as you can choose your departure and pick up times and you even have the option to go to the Butterfly Gardens on the way back if you desire (they are near the Butchart Gardens).
 To see the CVS tour options, click here.
 By bus or car, it will take about 35 minutes to get to Butchart Gardens.
 From downtown, follow Blanshard street straight out of town and along the highway.
 After about 15 minutes on the highway, take a left on Keating Cross Road.
 This will lead you onto Benvenuto Ave and straight to the Butchart Gardens.
 There will also be signs to the gardens once you exit the highway.

 Shop this item